American Philosophical Society, Library & Museum

 |Location:||Pennsylvania, United States|

-The Fellow will be fully integrated into the APS’s Library & Museum staff and 20 percent of the Fellow’s time will be reserved for their own independent research, ideally using resources at the APS or kindred regional institutions.
-The Fellow will also be expected to participate in the vibrant intellectual community at the Society, including biannual symposia for the elected Members of the APS, monthly lunches at the Library with visiting scholars, daytime workshops and programming with other residential fellows, and evening programs with specialists in a wide range of fields.
+The fellow will also be expected to participate in the vibrant intellectual community at the Society, including monthly lunches with visiting scholars, daytime workshops and programming with other residential fellows, and evening programs with specialists in a wide range of fields.

 - Desire to work collaboratively.